-Mary believes the angel who announces in Nazareth the coming of Jesus and then leaves.
-The Spirit who comes upon her remains with her, and the Word of God dwells in her womb.
-She sets out “in haste” for the hill country of Judea to visit Elizabeth, the wife of Zechariah, who also was with child.
+Mary believes the angel who announces in Nazareth the coming of Jesus, and she’s empowered by the message.
+So, she sets out “in haste” for the hill country of Judea to visit Elizabeth, the wife of Zechariah, who also was with child.
 It’s not an ordinary visit.
-She hurries on because she’s filled with a sense of her mission.
-She hurries to Judea, where her relatives serve in the temple of God, to announce good news.
+She goes “in haste” because she’s filled with a sense of mission.
+She hurries to Judea to announce good news to her relatives serving in the temple of God.

 “You too, my people, are blessed,” comments St. Ambrose, “ you who have heard and who believe.
 Every soul that believes — that soul both conceives and gives birth to the Word of God and recognizes his works.

-As with Mary so with us, believing brings life and sends us on a mission.
+As with Mary so with us, faith gives life and sends us on a mission..